emanuelquerty/HashMapJava/README.md

-# HashMap implementation in java (Generics included)
+# HashMap implementation in java
 A hash map implementation in java with generics and chaining as collision resolution.
 This implementation always creates 8 buckets, so you can change in the HashMap constructor to any number of buckets.
 I used 8 buckets just for the purpose of collision resolution and analysis.